14 Ways to Celebrate Christmas This Year

 Visit with Santa—at Home

 Not comfortable going to the mall to take pictures with Santa this year?
 Your kids can still get quality time with the big guy if one of your family members is willing to don a Santa suit and play the part.
 (Make sure you have festive Santa cookies ready for him as a thank you!)
+If no one’s available, they can also watch Santa live at the North Pole!

 Have an Outdoor Cocoa Party